locate an office

 We can help

-1The maximum a taxpayer may contribute directly to a Roth IRA is reduced, potentially to $0, if modified adjusted gross income is above certain thresholds.
+1The maximum a taxpayer may contribute directly to a Roth IRA is reduced, potentially to $0, if their modified adjusted gross income is above certain thresholds.
 In addition, for all growth and distributions to be tax-free, taxpayers must meet certain requirements.
 See www.irs.gov for details based on your specific tax filing status.

 2The top rate of 37% would apply to 2024 income in excess of $15,200 accumulated by a non-grantor trust.
 By contrast, the top 37% rate is reached by married taxpayers filing jointly only once income exceeds $731,200.